 Yes, you read that correctly–loom knitting!
-My first knitting loom experience was years ago with the big white plastic loom and a pick.
-Gauge was extra-large.
+My first experience with this type of knitting was years ago with the big white plastic loom and a pick.
+The gauge was extra-large.
 You had to double/triple your yarn.
 Mostly, they were for hats and scarves.
 Instructions were only for, what we now call, the e-wrap cast on and knit.
 An e-wrap knit stitch is a twisted knit stitch.

 Baxter Cat in the Hat sports a hat knit with the e-knit stitch that I knit on a Knifty Knitter small round blue loom.
-I never liked loom knitting because of that twisted stitch.
+I never enjoyed this type of knitting because of that twisted stitch.

 Well, times have changed.
 There are instructions for completing proper knit and purl stitches, cables, ribbing, short rowing, yarn overs, knitting two together, garter stitch, and even more.
 There are looms in all gauges, shapes, and sizes.
 I am having fun trying them all out.
-Loom knitting is gentler on the hands than traditional knitting.
+I found this form of knitting gentler on the hands than traditional knitting.

-Loom knitting shapes that I have been knitting on are: round, rectangle, and oval.
-There are specialized looms for afghan, hat, and sock knitting.
+These gems come in different sizes and shapes.
+I have been using the round, rectangle, and oval ones.
+They even come in specialized sizes for afghan, hat, and sock knitting.
 That’s right—sock knitting.
 Actually, I have used fingering weight to worsted weight yarn on the various sock looms.
 The sock loom even uses a short row turned heel.

 Ultimate Oval Loom Knitting Set

 Leisure Arts has sent me their Ultimate Oval Loom Knitting Set to use and write a review.
 I have knit a lace cowl using the larger oval loom.
 Currently, I am working on my copy and photographs for the review.
-My review of the Set is coming soon.
+See my review here.